 administered by A Warriors Mission Inc, a trusted 501(c)(3) charitable organization

 © All rights reserved.
 A Warriors Mission Inc. Our mission is to help meet the needs of humankind without discrimination.
 Our programs and services are funded entirely by private donations, foundation grants, and corporate contributions.
 A Warriors Mission, Inc. is a trusted 501 (c)(3) tax exempt organization.
-A copy of the official registration and financial information may be obtained from the Florida Department of Agriculture & Consumer Services by calling toll-free within the state 1-800-435-7352.
-Registration doesn’t imply endorsement, approval or recommendation by the state.
-Florida Registration # 62900.
 Tax Id # 84-3175352.

-Gifts to A Warriors Mission are tax deductible to the extent provided by law.
+Gifts to the organization are tax deductible to the extent provided by law.
+You can be assured that we will take all reasonable measures to honor requests by the donor, but please know we retain all control and authority over all contributed funds and have the authority to redistribute those donated funds in connection with our charitable and religious purposes.
+This church is a qualified section 501(c)(3) organization.
+All tithes, offerings, or donations of any kind are tax-deductible under section 170(c)(2).
+Making a donation constitutes your agreement to relinquish control in accordance with IRS regulation.
+This authority allows us to maintain our 501(c)(3) status.
 IRS rules require that the fair market value of any gift received in connection with a donation must be subtracted from the amount claimed for deduction.
-Donations made to A Warriors Mission are put to work immediately and are not refundable.
-If you believe that an error has occurred in connection with your donation, contact us at firstname.lastname@example.org
+Donations are put to work immediately and are not refundable.
+If you believe that an error has occurred in connection with your donation, contact us